ckeditor/ckeditor5/docs/features/toolbar.md

 	},
 	'|',
 	{
-		// This drop-down has the icon disabled and a text label instead.
+		// This dropdown has the icon disabled and a text label instead.
 		label: 'Lists',
 		icon: false,
 		items: [ 'bulletedList', 'numberedList', 'todoList' ]